-CJL improved the education of 720 students in congregational schools by educating their teachers at no cost to the teachers or the synagogues in 2013-2014.
+CJL improved the education of 720 students in congregational schools by educating their teachers at no cost to the teachers or the synagogues last year.

 The Jewish Museum Milwaukee, a program of the Milwaukee Jewish Federation, is dedicated to preserving and presenting the history of the Jewish people in southeastern Wisconsin and celebrating the continuum of Jewish heritage and culture.
 The Museum committed to enhancing the public’s awareness and appreciation of Jewish life and culture.

 Jewish Museum Milwaukee educated and entertained 10,000 visitors last year.